Why a "skip ahead N positions after referral" ranking algorithm is bad for your users

 While this is a common idea among marketers when it comes to structuring their pre-launch campaign, it creates a terrible experience for your users.

-For the benefit of your users, we recommend that you do NOT use this algorithm, and instead reward people for their efforts in referring friends by choosing either the "Order by total referrals" or "Order by most points" algorithm.
+For the benefit of your users, we've deprecated this option so you won't see it on your end anymore.
+We recommend that you do NOT use this algorithm, and instead reward people for their efforts in referring friends by choosing either the "Order by total referrals" or "Order by most points" algorithm.

 For users who joined late in big campaigns